Frequently asked questions

 "Do I need a licence to drive a boat?"

-No; All our self-drive boats are under 15 meters in length, and therefore no license is required under French law.
-Among your cruise documents, you will receive a captains handbook with preliminary advice.
+No, All our self-drive boats are under 15 meters long, so no license is required under French law.
+You will receive a captain's handbook with preliminary advice among your cruise documents.
 Further instruction will be given at the base before you set off on your cruise.

 Almost all regions have some cruise routes suitable for beginners.
 The exception is the Lot, which is best left to the more experienced.
 We are always happy to guide you.